Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 The Constitution established America's government and fundamental laws, and is the supreme law of the United States.
 The Founding Fathers wrote the Constitution to ensure a separation of powers, or three distinct branches of government.

-Full-text versions can be found on the following sites:
+Full-text versions can be found on the following websites:

 The Executive Branch consists of the President of the United States, the Vice President, the Cabinet, and independent federal agencies.

-To learn how to search for administrative law, including agency rules and regulations, click on this link:
+To learn how to search for administrative law, including agency rules and regulations, see Finding Agency Rules and Regulations.

 |